mmondics/mq-cp4int-zos/README.md

     ![IBM MQ Dashboard](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-10-16-53.png)
 1. Click on the *Manage externalmq* tile on the left side of the page.
     ![Manage externalmq](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-10-26-32.png)
-    On this page, you can see the local queue named APPQ, which was defined in the ConfigMap portion of the YAML file.
-There are no messages in this queue yet.
+    On this page, you can see the local queue named APPQ, which was defined in the ConfigMap portion of the YAML file:

     ```YAML
     define ql(APPQ)
     ```

+   There are no messages in this queue yet.

 1. Click on the *Communication* tab to the right of Queues, and then click on the *Queue Manager Channels* in the left side menu.
     ![qmgr channels](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-10-34-57.png)
     On this page, you can see the Receiver channel that you defined in the ConfigMap portion of the YAML file: